 It is not necessary to get Google indexation if you have added pages to the sitemap but not adding any important pages to the sitemap definitely means there will be no page indexed by Google.

-Check the report to see the pages you want to see indexed are added and pages you don’t necessarily want to be indexed are not added.
+Check the report to see if the pages you want to see indexed are added and pages you don’t necessarily want to be indexed are not added.

-It is not true that Google only crawls and indexes the web pages with backlinks.
+It is not true that Google only crawls and indexes web pages with backlinks.
 It does crawl and rank the pages without any backlinks as well.
 But if you have high-quality backlinks, Google will see your web pages to be important and will be faster in crawling and re-crawling your pages faster than the ones who don’t have a single backlink.

-The more links you will win from the credible sites, the more will be your value in the search engine’s eyes.
+The more links you will win from credible sites, the more will be your value in the search engine’s eyes.

 When you will get the link from other third-party sites, the crawlers on these third-party sites will follow the link to your web page and act on indexing your web page faster.